FIN de SIECLE

 Flash forward another six months and we were in California – near one of the Naval bases in San Francisco or possibly San Diego — where Dad was scheduled to ship out to Honolulu and join the crew of the destroyer escort USS Gilligan (DE 508).
 We were spending an afternoon with a friend of the family – or perhaps one of Dad’s shipmates – who lived on a local farm where some photos were taken of myself with several other children.
 At some point, while getting into the backseat of a car, someone slammed the car door on my little finger, which put a damper on that day, but I got to parade around the next day or so – a wounded sailor with my left hand in a bandage.

-Perhaps six months later, Dad having gone off to the war, Mom and I were back in Croswell living in a small walkup apartment on Wells Street above a hardware store, situated a block or so from my grandparents house that sat behind a white picket fence over on Howard Street (the main drag).
+Perhaps six months later, Dad having gone off to the war, Mom and I were back in Croswell living in a small walkup apartment on Wells Street above what had been the old Post Office, situated a block or so from my grandparents house that sat behind a white picket fence over on Howard Street (the main drag).
 It was Winter or very early Spring – a transitional season that for me always seemed to mean a battle with some infirmity or another, and I had them all: measles, mumps. chicken pox, the croup, tonsilitis; you name it.
 Immunologists must have a probable cause or two as to why this happens to toddlers – but all of them both in succession and sometimes even in tandem?
 Perhaps Mom was immune, and never had the anti-bodies to pass on.

 Anyway I came down with pneumonia.
 I was one sick puppy, bedridden with a fever, coughing and spitting up gunk.
 At one point a local doctor came to visit and prescibed the application of mustard plaster poultices together with the use of a vaporizer which sprayed a camphor solution into the air over my bed.
 And on top of all that, Mom made me get up, bend over, stick my face over a bowl filled with a solution of hot water and Vicks VapoRub and breathe in the fumes, all with a towel placed over my head.
 I was not a very patient patient during all of this.
 I hated every second of it and was as contentious and obstreperous as any young child under such duress might become.
 Somewhere in my consciousness though, I was aware of how concerned and even desperate Mom was because I was really sick.
 She would rub my face and chest, wipe my nose, and coax me to spit in a pail by the side of the bed and all the while I could see the frustration on her face and tears in her eyes because she was alone, in a small dark apartment, with her only child struggling to even breathe who could croak in her arms.
 And in the end of course, she saved me.
 Mothers….